OSAP performance indicators

 OSAP Performance Indicators include the default rates for students issued Ontario Student Loans, graduate employment rate and graduation rate.

-- The Approved Program Sequence (APS) number is assigned to each approved program by the Ministry of Training, Colleges and Universities.
+- the Approved Program Sequence (APS) number is assigned to each approved program by the Ministry of Advanced Education and Skills Development

 For additional details on the Ontario Student Loan default rates, visit the OSAP website.

-For provincial information on the employment experiences of college graduates, visit the Ontario Ministry of Training, Colleges and Universities website.
+For provincial information on the employment experiences of college graduates, visit the Ministry of Advanced Education and Skills Development website.